NVIDIA/jetson-rdma-picoevb/README.md

 # Introduction

-This repository provides a minimal hardware-based demonstration of GPUDirect RDMA on NVIDIA Jetson AGX Xavier (Jetson) running Linux for Tegra (L4T).
-This feature allows a PCIe device to directly access CUDA GPU memory, thus allowing zero-copy sharing of data between CUDA and a PCIe device.
+This repository provides a minimal hardware-based demonstration of GPUDirect RDMA.
+This feature allows a PCIe device to directly access CUDA memory, thus allowing zero-copy sharing of data between CUDA and a PCIe device.

+The code supports both:
+* NVIDIA Jetson AGX Xavier (Jetson) running Linux for Tegra (L4T).
+* A PC running the NVIDIA CUDA drivers and containing a Quadro or Tesla GPU.

-A graphical repreentation of the system configuration created by the software in this repository, and the data flow between components, is shown below:
+A graphical representation of the system configuration created by the software in this repository, and the data flow between components, is shown below:

 ![RDMA Configuration and Data Flow](rdma-flow.svg)